jottenlips/terraform-state-s3-backend-example/README.md

 # Getting started with Terraform, using s3 state

+## Chicken or Egg?

+In order to use terraform to keep track of your infrastructure, you need a terraform backend.
+A terraform backend on AWS requires a dynamodb table and an s3 bucket.
+You could spin up these resources in the console or the aws cli, but what if you want these resources under terraform as well?
+These 3 steps will get your terraform state under terraform.

 1. comment out terraform state block to deploy bucket and dynamodb, deploy

 ```